Office Park: Mirror Glass Architecture Tour of Post-Industrial Orange County

 Mirror glass architecture is an early consultant vernacular that became ubiquitous in post-industrial corporate landscapes.
 Futurist and atmospheric, the Late-Modern glass skin is a Los Angeles creation developed by Cesar Pelli and Anthony Lumsden in 1965, which sees its regional peak as many corporate architectural firms implemented it in Orange County in the 1970s and 1980s.

-The tour will take us through the office parks of Irvine, Newport Beach, and Costa Mesa— an edge city grouping that in terms of office space was the third largest ‘downtown’ in California by 1990.
-The tour includes 3 stops and will pass through 4 other locations.
+The tour took visitors through the office parks of Irvine, Newport Beach, and Costa Mesa— an edge city grouping that in terms of office space was the third largest ‘downtown’ in California by 1990.
+The tour included 3 stops and passed through 4 other locations.